Frequently Asked Questions

-I can see red marks on the map, corresponding to requests.
+I can see red markers on the map, corresponding to requests.
 But where can I list my own requests?

 This feature requires an account.
-Once you have created it, click on the link "Your account" in the menu and a sub-menu will appear with an entry "Your requests".
+Once you have created it, click on the link "My account" in the menu and a sub-menu will appear with an entry My local requests.

 Someone in my neighborhood would like a plant and I have it.
 How can I contact this gardener?